 On your Mac, choose Apple menu > System Preferences, then click Users & Groups.

-If you want to change another user’s picture, click the lock icon to unlock it, then enter an administrator name and password.
+Enter an administrator name and password.
 You can change your own picture without unlocking Users & Groups preferences.

 Select the user account on the left, then click the picture on the right.